Local likelihood estimation for covariance functions with spatially-varying parameters: the convoSPAT package for R: Using the convoSPAT package for R

 The \code{NSconvo} object can also be passed to the \code{predict.NSconvo} function, which calculates predictions $\widehat{\boldsymbol{\mu}}_{\bf Z^*|z}$ and prediction standard errors $\widehat{\bf \Sigma}_{\bf Z^*|z}$.
 The \code{predict.NSconvo} function takes the following arguments:

 The \code{object} is the output of \code{NSconvo_fit}, \code{pred.coords} is a matrix of the prediction locations of interest, \code{pred.covariates} is a matrix of covariates for the prediction locations (the intercept is added automatically), and \code{...} allows other options to be passed to the default \proglang{R} \code{predict} methods.
 Calculating the predictions when the dimension of \code{pred.coords} is large is computationally expensive, and a progress meter prints while the machine is working.
-A \code{predict.NSconvo} returns:
+The output from \code{predict.NSconvo} includes:

 \begin{itemize} \item[] \code{pred.means}, which contains the kriging predictor for each prediction location, and \item[] \code{pred.SDs}, which contains the corresponding prediction standard error. \end{itemize}